Czechs and Czech Culture

 Atheism

-Compared to the strongly religious nature of it’s neighbors, the Czechs do tend to come off looking a great deal less than devout.
+Compared to the strongly religious nature of their neighbors, Czechs do tend to come off looking a great deal less than devout.
 I’ve often heard the Czech Republic described as an island of atheism surrounded on all sides by a sea of Catholicism.
 To say such a thing, by my observations, is gross overstatement.

 While I have met plenty of Czechs who are openly atheist, I’ve also met many who are quite deeply religious.
 Whenever I have entered a larger church, I have always seen at least a few people in the pews partaking in worship.

-Religion, like so many other things in their lives, is simply something that the Czechs don’t tend to wear on their sleeves.
+Religion, like so many other things in their lives, is simply something that Czechs don’t tend to wear on their sleeves.

 Customer Service